Alabama Slammer Cocktail

 Thanks Anjali!
 I appreciate your comment.

 There’s really nothing else to say except delish!
-And so dangerous! 🙂
+And so strong so it’s a good sipping drink! 🙂

 This worked perfectly, I loved the flavor and it was so refreshing.